 Lisa Urkevich, Ph.D.

-DR. LISA URKEVICH is a Specialist in the Heritage and Music of the Arabian Peninsula, having served as the Senior Advisor of Strategy, Policy, and Innovation for the Saudi Ministry of Culture and Senior Music Advisor for the General Culture Authority where she was involved in various national initiatives including developing Higher Education in the Arts, Music Museums, Business and Industry, Ensemble building, and Intangible Heritage Preservation.
+DR. LISA URKEVICH is a Specialist in the Heritage and Music of the Arabian Peninsula and has served as a senior advisor on several regional initiatives including developing Higher Education in the Arts, Music Museums, Business and Industry, Ensemble building, and Intangible Heritage Preservation.
 She is on the leadership team and holds the position of General Editor of the College Music Symposium: Journal of the College Music Society, the largest world-wide consortium of college, conservatory, university, and independent musicians and scholars: she oversees all ten Components, each with its own editor and Editorial Board.
-She holds the rank of full Professor of Musicology/Ethnomusicology at the American University of Kuwait, where she is the former Founding Division Head (Dean) of the Arts and Humanities and Founding Chair of the Department of Music and Drama.
-In 2015-16 she was appointed a Harvard University Fellow in the Center for Middle Eastern Studies, and she is the 2015 "Alumna of the Year" at the University of Maryland, and she is a 2015-16 Harvard Fellow.
-For seven years, Urkevich was director of a leading cultural center, the Arabian Heritage Project, which partnered with embassies, institutions, and corporations to celebrate regional research, customs, and performances, including the annual Al-Kout Festival of Kuwait, which Urkevich founded.
-She is a sought-after public speaker, two-time US Senior Fulbright Scholar, the author of Music and Traditions of the Arabian Peninsula: Saudi Arabia, Kuwait, Bahrain, and Qatar (New York/London: Routledge: 2015), and the author/producer of the CD and Booklet Kuwait: Sea Songs of the Arabian Gulf (Multicultural Media, 2014).
+She also serves as full Professor of Musicology/Ethnomusicology at the American University of Kuwait, where she is the former Founding Division Head (Dean) of the Arts and Humanities and Founding Chair of the Department of Music and Drama.
+In 2015-16 she was appointed a Harvard University Fellow in the Center for Middle Eastern Studies, and she is the 2015 "Alumna of the Year" at the University of Maryland.
+For seven years, Urkevich was director of a leading Peninsula cultural center, the Arabian Heritage Project, which partnered with embassies, institutions, and corporations to celebrate regional research, customs, and performances, including the annual Al-Kout Festival of Kuwait, which Urkevich founded.
+She is a sought-after public speaker, two-time US Senior Fulbright Scholar, the author of Music and Traditions of the Arabian Peninsula: Saudi Arabia, Kuwait, Bahrain, and Qatar, and the author/producer of the CD and Booklet Kuwait: Sea Songs of the Arabian Gulf (Multicultural Media).